 Short sea shipping has the theoretical potential to work in the SADC given the large geographic region, projected freight volumes, and customs and trade policies the SADC region is pursuing.
-Such a system would have three main roles: to offer unimodal freight transport between port cities, to offer the main leg of an intermodal route, and to offer feeder services to deep sea shipping in a hub-and-spoke cycle.
-However, freight transport in the SADC region has a number of shortfalls that need to be addressed—of note, port competitiveness, customs provisions, and policies for intra-regional trade require impetus.
-However the uploading and discharge of the gas from the vessel through liquefaction and regassification via FSRU offshore can be challenging, especially in environmentally sensitive and harsh offshore metocean conditions.
+Such a system would have three main roles: to offer unimodal freight transport between port cities, to offer the main leg of an intermodal route, and to offer feeder services to deep-sea shipping in a hub-and-spoke cycle.
+However, freight transport in the SADC region has several shortfalls that need to be addressed—of note, port competitiveness, customs provisions, and policies for intra-regional trade require impetus.
+However, the uploading and discharge of the gas from the vessel through liquefaction and regasification via FSRU offshore can be challenging, especially in environmentally sensitive and harsh offshore metocean conditions.

 5.2.5.
 Gas Pipe Network

-The SADC pipe network is in an early stage of development.
+The SADC pipe network is at an early stage of development.
 Sasol pipes gas from the Pande Temane reserve in Mozambique to Sasolburg.
 From there it is distributed to the greater Johannesburg area.

 Figure 10: SADC Gas Pipe Network

 5.2.6.
-Status of Major New Gas Infrastructure Projects
+Status of Major SADC New Gas Infrastructure Projects

 Mozambique’s current natural gas production is operated by Sasol (South Africa) in Inhambane Province, which holds proven reserves of 300bcm.
 The natural gas is produced and processed at a central facility in Temane and then transported via an 865 km pipeline to South Africa, with a link to southern Mozambique for domestic use.
 Additionally, Sasol will develop an integrated oil and liquefied petroleum gas project adjacent to its existing petroleum facility.
 The project includes 13 wells and an LPG production facility at an estimated cost of USD1.4 billion.